TutkusLab/TutkusLab.github.io/_research/TM_proteins.md

 ---
-title: "Transmembrane protein studies"
+title: "Light-harvesting complexes and Transmembrane protein studies"
-shortd: "We aim to gain a better understanding of peripheral light-harvesting complexes' role in the non-photochemical quenching (NPQ) process under lipid environment.
-Also, to understand better how the fluorescence intensity of these complexes is related with their conformational dynamcis.
-We use single-liposome level fluorescence microcopy and LHCII reconstitution into lipid vesicles methods.
-Also, we are employing ensemble level time-resolved fluorescence temperature-dependence measurements of LHCII in native thylakoids, liposomes and detergent.
-These experiments allow us to compare role of LHCII in the NPQ process both under native and artificial lipid environment."
+shortd: "We aim to gain a better understanding of peripheral light-harvesting complexes' role in the non-photochemical quenching (NPQ) process.
+Also, we aim to understand better how the fluorescence intensity of these complexes is related with their conformational dynamcis.
+For these studies we employ single-molecule level fluorescenece microsocpy of detergent micelle solubilized complexes, single-liposome level fluorescence microscopy of antenna complexes' reconstited in lipid vesicles.
+These experiments allow us to compare role of antenna complexes' in the NPQ process both under native and artificial lipid environment.
+We apply similar methods (liposome reconstitution, in situ liposome size determination, single-molecule or single-liposome level fluorescnece microscopy and various bulk spectroscopy methods) for studies of other transmembrane or membrane related proteins."
 type: Transmembrane protein
 collection: research
 date: 2022-02-06